a gcc-based cross-compiler for classic 68K and PPC Macintoshes

 EOF

-Note that entrypoint.sh checks to see if the universal interfaces are installed into /Retro68/toolchain/universal first before attempting to access the file or URL specified by INTERFACESFILE.
+Note that docker-entrypoint.sh checks to see if the universal interfaces are installed into /Retro68/toolchain/universal first before attempting to access the file or URL specified by INTERFACESFILE.
 This means that it is possible to use caching or another volume so that the universal interfaces are only processed once to speed up builds e.g.

 $ docker run --rm -v $(pwd):/root \